section-engineering-education/engineering-education/content/articles/dynamic-programming-in-javascript-using-tabulation/index.md

 - Writing tabulation code.

 ### Visualizing the problem
 You have to comprehend the problem first before tackling it.
-In this tutorial, we will be working with a grid traveler problem.
+In this article, we will be solving a grid traveler problem.
 For example, GridTraveler (1,1) should return one because there is only one way to travel as shown below:

 |1,1 |
 |:---:|